 To all the dads: You will never get this time back with your family.
 Your partner and baby need you now more than ever.
 Don’t let your coworkers make you feel guilty or “weak” for taking time away to be with your newborn.
 This is when you need to bond and learn how to parent this new child together.
-Ask if you have parental leave and push for as much time off as possible.
+Ask if you have paternity leave and push for as much time off as possible.
 You will never regret it.
-I know many dads usually try to take two weeks off — using any parental leave they have plus vacation time if they must — to bond with mother and baby.
+Many dads usually try to take two weeks off — using any parental leave they have plus vacation time if they must — to bond with mother and baby.
 If you have more time than that, take it!

-Another thing that you need to discuss is how long do you want your visitors to stay?
+Another thing that you need to discuss is how long do you want your houseguests to stay?
 30 minutes?
 An hour?
 Several hours?
 There is no right or wrong answer.
 You may also change your mind on this length after your newborn arrives, which is okay!
-Just make sure that you both are on the same page and create a code word or phrase to remind your partner that it’s time for your visitor to go if they are lingering a little too long.
+Make sure that you both are on the same page and create a code word or phrase to remind your partner that it’s time for your visitor to go if they are lingering a little too long.

 There is also no shame in asking for help from your visitors.
 Think of a list of things they can do that you would love their help with, and keep that list pinned to your fridge.
 Some ideas are emptying the dishwasher, holding the baby as mom goes to take a shower, running some errands for you on their way over, spending some solo time with your older children, etc. Real friends that matter don’t mind helping, and friends that mind shouldn’t matter.

 I find that soon-to-be parents don’t talk enough about parenting roles.
 You may have certain expectations from your partner as a parent.
 Maybe you expect him to get up in the middle of the night with you to help with the baby.
 Perhaps you expect him to prepare the meals for the family for the first two weeks.
 He might expect you to exclusively breastfeed or do all of the childrearing responsibilities.
 You must talk about your parenting roles and share what you both think your parenting roles should be.